 Section 1: Character Overview

 Of all the amiibo currently available, Bowser Jr. is by far the least represented in tournaments.
 That’s not because he’s a bad character: in reality, Bowser Jr. is a solid fighter who has many useful tools in his arsenal.
 His infinite jab has an impressive damage racking potential, and can even KO a heavily damaged opponent.
 All three of his tilts come out fast and serve as good “get-off-me” moves.
 In addition to striking multiple times, Bowser Jr.’s smash attacks inflict massive damage and knockback.
 For a heavyweight fighter, Bowser Jr.’s recovery is also quite good, granting above average vertical distance.

 On the surface, Bowser Jr. doesn’t have many flaws.
 His only true bane is his AI, which overuses its aerials and fails to use its Mechakoopa.
 Although Bowser Jr.’s strengths seem to vastly outnumber his weaknesses, he is not a top-tier threat.
 As a heavyweight fighter, Bowser Jr. is outclassed by Bowser and Ganondorf, who have far more consistent results.

-Despite being somewhat outclassed by Bowser and Ganondorf, Bowser Jr. is still a decent pick who can hold his own with proper training.
-It will take a while for Bowser Jr.’s amiibo to come to fruition, but given time, it’s certainly possible to turn this character into a champion.
+Despite being somewhat outclassed by fellow heavyweights Bowser and Ganondorf, Bowser Jr. is still a decent pick who can hold his own with proper training.
+It will take a while for Bowser Jr.’s amiibo to come to fruition, but given time, he can reach a very high potential.

 Section 2: Recommended Equipment